attack-monkey/Lean-Functional-Typescript/README.md

 Pure Functions are the building blocks of any functional programming.
 Pure Functions take in input and return output - without mutating anything.

 This therefore enforces data that is immutable.

+Like Pure Macros, whenever they are passed the same set of inputs - they always return the same output.

 **Single argument functions are known as unary functions**